Khushi-Portfolio/Amazon-Sales-Perfomance-Dashboard/README.md

 📊 Passionate about transforming data into meaningful business insights through analytics and interactive dashboards.

----
 If you found this project helpful, consider giving it a **⭐ Star** on GitHub.

 If you found this project helpful, consider giving it a **⭐ Star** on GitHub.
-Your support motivates me to create more dat projects.
+Your support motivates me to create m analytics and business intelligence projects.

 **Thank you for visiting my repository! 😊**